h12w/gspec/DESIGN.md

 way to specify test cases.
 Pros of this method include:

 * A natual short test description rather than a function name
-* Setup/teardown code can be nested to form multiple levels of test group
+* Setup/teardown code can be nested to form multiple levels of test groups
-* The tests form a readable and runnable spec
+* The tests form a readable and runnable specification

 GSpec should try to follow this way, though it is not obvious on how to implement concurrency at this stage (RSpec does not support concurrency itself).

 ###Nested Test Group
-Most of the test cases do not share a test context, but when they do, the context should be setup (teardown) before (after) each test to isolate tests from each other.
+Most of the test cases do not share a test context, but when they do, the context should be setup (teardown) before (after) each test to isolate test cases from each other.

-Thus, nested test group is a tree structure.
+Nested test group is a tree structure.
 Each leaf represents a test case and the path from the root node to the leaf represents the setup sequence of the test context for the test case.
 Reversely, the path from the leaf to the root represents the teardown sequence of the test context for the test case. e.g.

     a